apacheignite/documentation/sql/distributed-dml.md

 [/block]
 When building a new (non primitive binary) key on **MERGE** or **INSERT**, newly built object must have a hash code for correct data layout and keys distribution among nodes.
 If there's a class for the key, then result of invoking its `hashCode` method is used for its binary representation.
 It happens when `IgniteBinary#toBinary` is called - implicitly or explicitly.

-Also, when a `BinaryIdentityResolver` is set for a binary type in configuration as shown in [this section of Binary Marshaller doc](doc:binary-marshaller#changing-default-binary-equals-and-hash-code-behav), hash code is computed using it
+Also, when a `BinaryIdentityResolver` is set for a binary type in configuration as shown in [this section of Binary Marshaller doc](doc:binary-marshaller#changing-default-binary-equals-and-hash-code-behav), hash code is computed by its means regardless of the way binary object was created.

-However, things get more complicated when `BinaryObjectBuilder` is used to create a binary object: the user has to provide hash code explicitly in this case via builder's `hashCode(int)` method.
-This section covers the case when there's no user to provide hash code and still binary object builder is used - that is what happens inside Ignite's DML engine when new binary key is created from scratch: hash code has to be computed automatically.

-When there's `hashCode` overridden, there also must be corresponding custom implementation of `equals`.
-To separate that logic from binary objects as they were pre 1.8 and make it easily tunable, a new interface was introduced - it's named `BinaryIdentityResolver`.

 [block:api-header]